Facilities & Services

 Eating On Mountain

 Restaurant Taube is a cute mid-mountain cafeteria, located part way down the groomed run of Seki Onsen.
 You can purchase a lift ticket package that includes a meal voucher for this cafeteria, which provides good value for money.
-Taube sells the usual range of fare you come to expect for a Japanese ski resort, except that the prices are a bit cheaper.
+Taube sells pasta and the usual range of fare you come to expect for a Japanese ski resort, except that the prices are a bit cheaper.
 Taube also has beer.
-Shame they don’t sell gas masks because this is old-school Japan where smoking is allowed and there is no air conditioning whatsoever.
+This is a pretty cool little cafeteria with table cloths from another era, vintage skis and a commemorative board to honour snowboarder Craig Kelly.

-Another option if you want to escape the stinky smoky mayhem of the cafeteria is to head down to a little café at the base of the ski resort (near the big red pole that’s used as a measuring stick for the snow base).
+Another option is to head down to a little café at the base of the ski resort (near the big red pole that’s used as a measuring stick for the snow base).
 The décor here is even simpler and they sell homemade cakes and coffee and a few other treats.

 Facilities for Children